UniMath/agda-unimath/src/foundation/universal-property-sequential-limits.lagda.md

     is-section-map-inv-is-equiv (up-c Y) c'
 ```

-### The homotopy of cones obtained from the universal property of limits of towers
+### The homotopy of cones obtained from the universal property of sequential limits

 ```agda
 module _